Process and methods

 Which risk assessment tools are the most accurate in predicting the risk of fragility fracture in adults with osteoporosis or previous fragility fracture?

-In some circumstances, specific questions should be formulated about the views and experience of people using services, family members or carers and the public.
-The views and experiences of those providing services may also be relevant.
-These views and experiences, which may vary for different populations, can cover a range of dimensions, including:
+In some circumstances, specific questions should be formulated about the views and experience of people using services, family members and carers, and the public.
+The views and experiences of those commissioning and providing services may also be relevant.
+Qualitative questions do not have to be linked to an effectiveness question; they can stand alone in a single evidence review.
+Qualitative questions can cover a range of dimensions, including:

 preferences of people using services, family members or carers or the public for different treatment or service options, including the option of foregoing treatment or care

 views and experiences of people using or providing services, family members or carers or the public on what constitutes a desired, appropriate or acceptable outcome

 elements of care or a service that are of particular importance to people using or providing services

 factors that encourage or discourage people from using interventions or services

 the specific needs of certain groups of people using services, including those sharing the characteristics protected by the Equality Act (2010)

 information and support needs specific to the topic